Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Session context

 The Neon cloud service automatically closes idle connections after a period of inactivity, as described in Compute lifecycle.
 When connections are closed, anything that exists within a session context is forgotten and must be recreated before being used again.
 For example, parameters set for a specific session, in-memory statistics, temporary tables, prepared statements, advisory locks, and notifications and listeners defined using NOTIFY/LISTEN commands only exist for the duration of the current session and are lost when the session ends.
-To avoid losing session-level contexts in Neon, you can disable Neon's autosuspend feature, which is possible on any of Neon's paid plans.
-However, disabling autosuspend also means that your compute will run 24/7.
-You can't disable autosuspend on Neon's Free plan, where your compute always autosuspends after 5 minutes of inactivity.
+To avoid losing session-level contexts in Neon, you can disable Neon's Scale to Zero feature, which is possible on any of Neon's paid plans.
+However, disabling scale to zero also means that your compute will run 24/7.
+You can't disable scale to zero on Neon's Free plan, where your compute always suspends after 5 minutes of inactivity.

 Statistics collection

 Statistics collected by the Postgres cumulative statistics system are not saved when a Neon compute (where Postgres runs) is suspended due to inactivity or restarted.
 For information about the lifecycle of a Neon compute, see Compute lifecycle.
-For information about configuring Neon's autosuspend behavior, see Autosuspend.
+For information about configuring Neon's scale to zero behavior, see Scale to Zero.

 Database encoding